The Best Way to Clean Extractor Fan Filters

 What is an Extractor Fan Filter?

 Extractor fan filters are the fine mesh grates on underside of the hood.
 The grease filters are an important, but often neglected part of every extractor fan hood.
 The role of the filters is to prevent grease and fumes reaching the extraction vents.
 If the vents become clogged with grease, this would lead to complications with the extractor fan.
+A filter extractor fan must be looked after and cleaning needs to be maintained.
+There are many different filters for extractor fans and all are important.
+Find out more below.
+If you are wondering how to clean a metal mesh cooker hood filter, the below methods apply.

 Reasons to Keep Extractor Fan Filters Clean